Billy Cunningham: College career

-Cunningham then went to the University of North Carolina, where he excelled.
+Frank McGuire was coach at the University of North Carolina in 1960–1961, and his sister was the Cunninghams' neighbor.
+McGuire had been recruiting New York high schoolers, and Cunningham's parents wanted him to attend North Carolina, which he did.
+McGuire, however, took a head coaching job with the Philadelphia Warriors, and when Cunningham started his varsity career in 1962, Dean Smith was his coach.
+Smith would go on to coach North Carolina for 36 years, win 879 games and two NCAA championships.
+Cunningham was Smith's first true star player.
+In 1965, he came to Smith's defense when angry fans hanged Smith in effigy, tearing down the dummy from the tree.

+Cunningham excelled at North Carolina.
 He once grabbed a record 27 rebounds in a game vs. Clemson on February 16, 1963.
 Cunningham also set a single-game North Carolina record with 48 points against Tulane on December 10, 1964.
 In his UNC career, he scored 1,709 points (24.8 points per game), and grabbed 1,062 rebounds (15.4 rebounds per game).
-Upon graduation, his 1,062 rebounds were the best in North Carolina history and he held single-season records for most rebounds (379 in 1964) and rebound average (16.1 in 1963).
+He averaged double-doubles from 1962 to 1965, an NCAA record.
+Upon graduation, his 1,062 rebounds were the best in North Carolina history (now fourth highest), and he held single-season records for most rebounds (379 in 1964; now eighth) and rebound average (16.1 in 1963, now second).
+His number 32 jersey is honored at the Dean E. Smith Center.